Aging & Health A to Z

 Basic Facts & Information

 The kidneys are two bean-shaped organs found in your lower back.
-Their function is to filter waste products produced by normal processes (for example, protein breakdown), to maintain the balance of acids and bases and many other chemicals (such as electrolytes) in your blood and tissues, and to eliminate byproducts of foods or medicines that your body does not need.
-The kidneys also help maintain body fluids at normal levels.
+They have many functions.
+One is to filter waste products produced by normal processes (for example, protein breakdown).
+Another is to maintain the balance of acids and bases and many other chemicals (such as electrolytes) in your blood and tissues.
+The kidneys also eliminate fluid and byproducts of foods or medicines that your body does not need through the urine.
 In addition, the kidneys play important roles in controlling blood pressure and the production of red blood cells.

 What are Kidney Diseases?